Project ADAM Tennessee

 ADAM East Tennessee helps schools coordinate and train emergency response

 teams, assists with practice drills, and ensures staff and community awareness.

 Project ADAM is a not-for-profit national resource for implementing PADs

 and works towards the eradication of sudden cardiac death in children

 through research, education and prevention initiatives.
-As the state affiliate
+As an affiliate

 of the national Project ADAM organization, our schools benefit from sharing